 Task Steps Additional Details Create a new application control Click Add > Create New.
-Till in the following fields: The following applications cannot be blocked: Fill in the following fields: Name: Specify a unique name for the cont The name must be different than any other application control.
-For information about va characters, see Appendix A, "Naming Conventions in ZENworks Control Center," alid svchost.exe taskmgr.exe page 155.
-Description: This information is optional.
-You can provide text that helps identify the purpose, creator, or owner of the control. services.exeexplorer.exe Default Behavior: Select one of the follow behaviors: No Execution: Blocks the application from executing.
-Blocks a non-executa file from opening. oring No Internet Access: Blocks the application from accessing Internet content.
-No Restrictions: Removes any restrictions (No Execution or No Inter Access) from the application.
-This enables you to override any restriction for the application that might be inherifrom another Application Control police ns ted Applications: Specify the applications or fi to control.
-To do so, click New , type the na of the application or file, then click OK to ad to the list. me You must specify the full name of the application or file.
-Partial names and wildca are not supported.
-For example, to specify Notepad, you must enter notepad.exe, no just notepad.
+Fill in the following fields: The following applications cannot be blocked: Name: Specify a unique name for the control The name must be different than any other application control.
+For information about valuation characters, see Appendix A, "Naming Conventions in ZENworks Control Center," opage 159. d svchost.exe taskmgr.exe Description: This information is optional.
+Yo can provide text that helps identify the purpose, creator, or owner of the control. wmiprvse.exe Default Behavior: Select one of the following behaviors: No Execution: Blocks the application from executing.
+Blocks a non-executable file from opening.
+9 No Internet Access: Blocks the application from accessing Internet content.
+No Restrictions: Removes any restrictions (No Execution or No Internet Access) from the application.
+This enables you to override any restrictions for the application that might be inherite from another Application Control policy. s d Applications: Specify the applications or file to control.
+To do so, click New , type the nam of the application or file, then click OK to add to the list. e You must specify the full name of the application or file.
+Partial names and wildcard are not supported.
+For example, to specify Notepad, you must enter notepad.exe, not just notepad.
 Do not specify a path.
-The control behavior applied to all instances of the application regardless of location. ris Define Another Application Control: Selethis option to create another application control after you finish with this one. ect 3.
+The control behavior i applied to all instances of the application regardless of location. s Define Another Application Control: Select this option to create another application control after you finish with this one. xt 3.
 Click OK to save the control.
-By default, the application control is enabled.
-If you do not want it enabled at this time, deselect the Enabled box.
+By default, the application control is enabled If you do not want it enabled at this time, deselect the Enabled box.
 Disabling the application control leaves it in the policy but excludes it from being enforced when the policy is applied to a device.

-Task Steps Additional Details Copy an existing application control list from another policy Click Add &gt; Copy Existing.
+Task Steps Additional Details Copy an existing application control list from another policy Click Add > Copy Existing.
 Select the Application Control policies whose lists you want to copy.
 All application controls included in the selected policies are copied.
 If necessary, you can 3.
 Click OK. edit the copied controls after they are added to the list.
 Import an application 1.
 Click Add > Import.
 All application controls included control from a policy export file 2.
 Click the Q button. in the export file are imported.
 If necessary, you can edit the · Click the Browse button to display the File Upload dialog box. imported controls after they are added to the list.
 Select the export file containing the application controls you want to import, then click Open.
 For information about exporting controls, see Export an application control.
 5. In the Select File dialog box, click OK.
 In the Import File dialog box, click OK to import the application controls to the list.
 Edit an application 1.
 Click the application control name. control 2.
 Modify the fields as desired.
 3. Click OK.
-Rename an application control Select the check box next to the application control name, then click Edit &gt; Rename.
+Rename an application control Select the check box next to the application control name, then click Edit > Rename.
 2. Modify the name as desired.
 3. Click OK.
 Export an application control Select the check box next to the application control name.
 You can select multiple controls to export.
 2. Click Edit > Export.
 3. Save the file.
 The default name given to the file is sharedComponents.xml.
 You can change the name if desired.
 Do not change the .xml extension.
 Delete an application control Select the check box next to the application control name, then click Delete .
 2. Click OK to confirm deletion of the control.